dlenchner/qb24_image_analysis/README.md

 [ImageJ](https://imagej.net/ij/index.html) v1.54k - Run analyses to serve as comparisons for the results generated from our code

-# Proposed steps #
+## Proposed steps ##

-Step 1.
-Read an individual image file into Python, quantify fluorescent intensity at each pixel, and report that fluorescent intensity.
+1. Read an individual image file into Python, quantify fluorescence intensity at each pixel, and report that fluorescence intensity.

-Step 2.
-Build on the work in step 1 by developing code that can isolate a region of interest, subtract background intensity, and report the average fluorescent intensity just in that region.
+2. Build on the work in step 1 by developing code that can isolate a region of interest, subtract background intensity, and report the average fluorescence intensity just in that region.

-Step 3.
-Modify the code to analyze two or more images at a time.
+3. Modify the code to analyze two or more images at a time.

-Step 4.
-Read the fluorescence intensity data from each image into R.
+4. Read the fluorescence intensity data from each image into R.

-Step 5.
-Generate a plot in R that displays the fluorescence intensity data from each of the images.
+5. Generate a plot in R that displays the fluorescence intensity data from each of the images.